 15 Titles from Netflix’s 2021 Film Slate to Add to Your List

 Streaming service Netflix recently announced that it would release a new film every week for the rest of this year.
-Subscribers have a total of 71 to look forward to, split into 10 genres: action, horror, thriller, sci-fi, romance, drama, western, comedy, for the whole family and musical.
-There are some familiar titles on the list, like The Kissing Booth 3 and The Princess Switch 3, but the majority are standalones.
+Subscribers have a total of 71 to look forward to, split into 10 genres: action, horror, thriller, sci-fi, romance, drama, western, comedy, for the whole family, and musical.
+There are some familiar titles on the list, like The Kissing Booth 3 and The Princess Switch 3, but the majority are standalone.

 Currently, we only know the release dates of 12 films, two of which have already made their debut: Pieces of a Woman and Outside the Wire.
 Here’s a closer look at the remaining 10.

 This drama is based on Aravind Adiga’s prize-winning novel.
 It shows Balram Halwai’s “epic and darkly humorous rise from poor villager to successful entrepreneur in modern India,” according to Netflix.
 After his “rich masters” betray him, he rebels against the unequal system to “become a new kind of master.”
 The White Tiger stars Adarsh Gourav, Rajkummar Rao, and Priyanka Chopra Jonas.

 This drama stars Naomi Watts, Andrew Lincoln, and Jacki Weaver and tells the true story of a young mother who’s unable to walk after a near-fatal accident.
 As her husband, sons, and mother struggle to adjust, an injured baby magpie, which they name Penguin, enters their world.
 Its arrival provides a distraction for the family, eventually changing their lives profoundly.